NairaAhmedAI/CineSentiment-/README.md

-# 🎬 Sentiment Analysis on IMDB Movie Reviews
+# CineSentiment🎬- Sentiment Analysis on IMDB Movie Reviews

 ## 📌 Overview
 This project focuses on **Sentiment Analysis** of IMDB movie reviews, a classic **Natural Language Processing (NLP)** task.